Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 440 3GB should perform quite a bit faster than the GeForce 8600 GT 1GB GDDR3 in general. (explain)
+Memory BandwidthIn theory, the GeForce GT 440 3GB should be 93% quicker than the GeForce 8600 GT 1GB GDDR3 overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GT 440 3GB will be much (about 65%) faster with regards to texture filtering than the GeForce 8600 GT 1GB GDDR3. (explain)
+Texel RateThe GeForce GT 440 3GB should be quite a bit (approximately 65%) faster with regards to texture filtering than the GeForce 8600 GT 1GB GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison